Visa Appointment & Processing Wait Times

 Wait Time for Interview

-The typical wait time to receive an interview appointment to apply at a U.S. Embassy or Consulate.
+The estimated wait time to receive an interview appointment to apply at a U.S. Embassy or Consulate.
 (For emergency appointment requests: After checking the wait time where you will apply, if an expedited interview appointment is needed earlier due to an emergent situation, visit the Embassy or Consulate Visa Section website where you will find specific instructions about making the request.)

 Wait Time for Processing